SimpleDataLabsInc/prophecy-docs/docs/SQL/development/models.md

 This detailed page all about SQL Models is under construction.
 Please pardon our dust.
 :::

-For an overview of Models, please check [this page](/docs/concepts/project/models.md).
+For an overview of Models, see [Models](/docs/concepts/project/models.md).